BLavery/STM32F030F4P6-Arduino/README.md

 <img align="right" src="P1070122.JPG">The F030F4 has only 16K of flash.
 Compiling the arduino IDE with an empty sketch will use about 9 or 10K.
 However, #including any of arduino's regular Serial, Wire, SPI, will also add many K each to the build size, breaking the 16K limit.
 The most obvious implication is that we now have no way to "view" any output, even any debug information, beyond toggling a LED!
 No serial terminal.
-Not connected at USB connector.
+It's not connected at USB connector.
-Driver software too big to use TX/RX and USB Serial adapter.
+And the HAL Driver software is too big, even using TX/RX and USB Serial adapter.

-There are three hacked-together arduino libraries included here, so that we can communicate with the F030F4, despite HAL Serial and HAL Wire being unavailable.
+There are three hacked-together arduino libraries included here, so that we **can** communicate with the F030F4, despite HAL Serial and HAL Wire being unavailable.
 These libraries are:

- - SerialBB - a simple software (bit-bang) duplex serial driver, default 19200.
+ - __SerialBB__ - a simple software (bit-bang) duplex serial driver, default 19200.
       So a terminal can be used.
- - WireBB - a limited software I2C driver.
+ - __WireBB__ - a limited software I2C driver.
 1-byte data write only.
- - oledf103f4 - a basic driver for the ubiquitous '0.96" I2C SSD1306 Oled' display, using WireBB.
+ - __oledf103f4__ - a basic driver for the ubiquitous '0.96" I2C SSD1306 Oled' display, using WireBB.
       So we can see some output.
 Derived out of Daniel Turton's OzOled project 2014/2015.

 Quality = hacked together, code not even tidied up yet.
 But they are working.